jonrau1/ElectricEye/README.md

-                                  target provider to avoid any errors. e.g., -t AWS -a Amazon_APGIW_Auditor -a, --auditor-name TEXT         Specify which Auditor you want to run by using its name NOT INCLUDING .py.
-Defaults to ALL Auditors
+                                  target provider to avoid any errors. e.g., -t AWS -a Amazon_APGIW_Auditor -a, --auditor-name TEXT         Specify which Auditor you want to run by using its name NOT INCLUDING .py. .
+Use the --list-checks arg to receive a list.
-  -c, --check-name TEXT           A specific Check in a specific Auditor you
-                                  want to run, this correlates to the function name.
-Defaults to ALL Checks -d, --delay INTEGER             Time in seconds to sleep between Auditors being ran, defaults to 0 -o, --outputs TEXT              A list of Outputs (files, APIs, databases, ChatOps) to send ElectricEye Findings,
+                                  Defaults to ALL Auditors -c, --check-name TEXT           A specific Check in a specific Auditor you want to run, this correlates to the function name.
+Use the --list-checks arg to receive a list.
+Defaults to ALL Checks -d, --delay INTEGER             Time in seconds to sleep between Auditors being ran, defaults to 0.
+Use this argument to avoid rate limiting -o, --outputs TEXT              A list of Outputs (files, APIs, databases, ChatOps) to send ElectricEye Findings,
                                   specify multiple with additional arguments:
-                                  -o csv -o postgresql -o slack  [default: ocsf_stdout] --output-file TEXT              For file outputs such as JSON and CSV, the name of the file, DO NOT SPECIFY .file_type [default: output] --list-options                  Lists all valid Output options --list-checks                   Prints a table of Auditors, Checks, and Check descriptions to stdout - use this for -a or -c args --create-insights               Create AWS Security Hub Insights for ElectricEye.
-This only needs to be done once per Account per Region for Security Hub --list-controls                 Lists all ElectricEye Controls (e.g. Check Titles) for an Assessment Target --toml-path TEXT                The full path to the TOML file used for configure e.g.,
+                                  -o csv -o postgresql -o slack  [default: ocsf_stdout]
+  -of, --output-file TEXT         For file outputs such as JSON and CSV, the
+                                  name of the file, DO NOT SPECIFY .file_type [default: output] -lo, --list-options             Lists all valid Output options -lch, --list-checks             Prints a table of Auditors, Checks, and Check descriptions to stdout - use this command for help with populating -a (Auditor selection) or -c (Check selection) args -lco, --list-controls           Lists all ElectricEye controls - that is to
+                                  say: the Check Titles - for an Assessment Target
+  -tp, --toml-path TEXT           The full path to the TOML file used for
+                                  configure e.g.,
                                   ~/path/to/mydir/external_providers.toml.
 If
                                   this value is not provided the default path